Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Equation of state constraints

 We note that the fit formulae do not consider intrinsic spins of the NSs, which however affect $M_\mathrm{thres}$ only for very large and probably unrealistic values~\citep{Tootle2021,Helbich2023}.
 We show the impact of strong first-order phase transitions on our constraints in App.~\ref{app:sense} and find that they would weaken the radius constraints by a few hundred meters if $M_\mathrm{max}\sim 2\,$M$_\odot$ and if phase transitions are as extreme as the ones adopted in~\citep{Bauswein2021}.
 We also present the limits resulting from alternative fit formulae~\citep{Koelsch2022} in the appendix, which only mildly affect the quantitative results.
 Thus the main uncertainty still remains that of the binary mass ratio.

 As already apparent from Eq.~\eqref{eq:upper}, the new upper limit on $R_{1.6}$ depends on the maximum mass and becomes stronger for larger $M_\mathrm{max}$.
 This is clear because $R$ and $M_\mathrm{max}$ both increase $M_\mathrm{thres}$ (cf.\ Eq.~\eqref{eq:mthr}), and a larger $M_\mathrm{max}$ is only compatible with $M_\mathrm{thres}\lesssim 2.9\,$M$_\odot$ if the radius is correspondingly smaller.
 The fact that our limits depend on $M_\mathrm{max}$ make them more constraining than an individual number suggests: large radii are only compatible with relatively small $M_\mathrm{max}$ -- just above the current lower bound~\citep{Antoniadis2013,Fonseca2021,Romani2022}.
 This is rather atypical for many EoS models, which often reach far beyond 2\,M$_\odot$ if the radius $R_{1.6}$ is larger than $\sim12$\,km.
-Our constraint thus rules out a significant number of current EoS models, which can be directly seen in Fig.~\ref{fig:sensedm}, where the stellar parameters of a sample of microphysical EoS models are overplotted.
+Our constraint thus rules out a significant number of current EoS models, which can be directly seen in Fig.~\ref{fig:sensedm}, where the stellar parameters of a sample of microphysical EoS models are overplotted (see also Tab~\ref{tab:eostab}).

-We include two additional constraints in Fig.~\ref{fig:r16limit}.
+We include two additional constraints in Fig.~\ref{fig:r16limit}, which do not depend on arguments about the presence of helium in the outflow of AT2017gfo.
 In the lower left part we display the excluded region (purple) derived from the argument that GW170817 was likely not a prompt collapse event, which would be incompatible with the relatively high brightness of the kilonova~\citep{Bauswein2017}.
 A prompt collapse is likely connected with reduced mass ejection and, thus, one concludes that $M_\mathrm{thres}>M_\mathrm{tot}^{GW170817}$.
 Following~\citep{Bauswein2017,Bauswein2021}, this implies a lower limit on the radius.
 We update and improve this constraint in comparison to~\citep{Bauswein2017,Bauswein2021} by employing for consistency the same $q$-dependent fit formula for $M_\mathrm{thres}$ (Eq.~\eqref{eq:mthr}) and by considering the posterior sample of $q$ from GW170817.
 Instead of only computing an absolute lower limit as in~\citep{Bauswein2021} we show the lower limit as function of $M_\mathrm{max}$.
 As for the upper limit, the lower limits directly result from Eq.~\eqref{eq:mthr} as